One dimensional gapped quantum phases and enriched fusion categories: Ising chain and Kitaev chain

-Different from 2+1D, where anyons can be detected by double braidings in the spatial dimension, in 1+1D, there is no braiding in the spatial dimension.
+\void{ Different from 2+1D, where anyons can be detected by double braidings in the spatial dimension, in 1+1D, there is no braiding in the spatial dimension.
 If the 1+1D phase is anomaly-free, then the TDL's must be detectable by observables in the spacetime.
-We impose the following two anomaly-free conditions. \bnu \item All topological sectors of states can be created from the vacuum by non-local operators. \item Topological sectors of states (or excitations) can be detected by the double braiding of the non-local operators that create the excitations from the vacuum. \enu These conditions amount to a simple mathematical condition: the functor $\phi$ is an equivalence.
+We impose the following two anomaly-free conditions. \bnu \item All topological sectors of states can be created from the vacuum by non-local operators. \item Topological sectors of states (or excitations) can be detected by the non-local operators. \enu These conditions amount to a simple mathematical condition: the functor $\phi$ is an equivalence.
 Moreover, $\phi$ provides a canonical construction of a $\CB$-enriched fusion category ${}^\CB\CS$ \cite{MP19}.
 It is natural to expect that $\CS^\sharp \simeq {}^\CB\CS$ as $\CB$-enriched fusion categories\footnote{A lengthy proof of this fact in the case of 1+1D CFT's was given in \cite[Section\, 6]{KZ20a}.
 We expect that a similar proof works for gapped 1d phases (with symmetries) with the vertex operator algebra in \cite[Section\, 6]{KZ20a} replaced by a more general local quantum symmetry, which will be clarified elsewhere.}.
-Then the anomaly-free condition (i.e. $\phi$ is an equivalence) is equivalent to the usual bulk-is-trivial condition: $\FZ_1({}^\CB\CS)=\vect$ \cite[Corollary.\ 5.4]{KZ18}.
+Then the anomaly-free condition (i.e. $\phi$ is an equivalence) is equivalent to the usual bulk-is-trivial condition: $\FZ_1({}^\CB\CS)=\vect$ \cite[Corollary.\ 5.4]{KZ18}. }

+\begin{rem} If the 1d phase is anomaly-free, i.e. $\FZ_1({}^\CB\CS)=\vect$, then the vacuum sector $\one_\CS$ of states provides a condensation of $\CB$ \cite{KZ18}.
+More precisely, $A:=\hom_{{}^\CB\CS}(\one_\CS,\one_\CS)$ defines a Lagrangian algebra in $\CB$ and is condensed on the the vacuum sector $\one_\CS$ of states \cite{Kon14}.
+Moreover, $\CS$ can be recovered from $A$ as the category $\CB_A$ of right $A$-modules in $\CB$.
+This condensation interpretation is rather convenient for later studies. \end{rem}

 When we do not impose any symmetry, all non-local operators are confined by introducing arbitrary perturbations.
 In other words, without imposing any symmetry, we obtain $\CB=\vect$.
 If the phase is anomaly-free, then it is necessary that $\CS=\vect$.
 This is just another way to see that there is no non-trivial anomaly-free 1d topological order.
 Moreover, we also recover the fact that an anomalous 1d topological order can be described by a fusion category $\CS$.